 Career Information for Graduates

 Graduates of online BBA programs with a concentration in operations management can work as operations, production or logistics managers for manufacturing or services firms.
-The U.S. Bureau of Labor Statistics (BLS) reported that employment opportunities for logisticians, or logistics managers, were expected to grow 2% between 2014 and 2024, much faster than average for all occupations (www.bls.gov).
-As of May 2015, the BLS reported that the average annual salary for logisticians was $77,470.
+The U.S. Bureau of Labor Statistics (BLS) reported that employment opportunities for logisticians, or logistics managers, were expected to grow 5% between 2018 and 2028, as fast as average for all occupations (www.bls.gov).
+As of May 2018, the BLS reported that the average annual salary for logisticians was $78,730.

 Continuing Education Information